Cyrus Mehri '83 Global Pluralism Fellowship

 Cyrus Mehri, Esq., '83 has generously offered funds toward a Global Pluralism Fellowship for a deserving Hartwick College student.

 Purpose of the Fellowship:

 Hartwick College has a deep commitment to global pluralism-- to bring people of the broadest range of backgrounds, ethnicities, and life experiences into our learning community.
 This commitment springs from our educational purpose: to prepare people to contribute as active, thoughtful citizens to the world of their future.
 Hartwick will be educationally effective only if we can create on our campus a diverse community of honest interchange, in which people can learn from one another through an open sharing of perspectives and life experiences.
 The success of this goal requires the presence of underrepresented students, faculty, and staff who take responsibility for bringing these perspectives fully into the educational experience.
 Those considered for the fellowship will demonstrate commitment to pluralism, diversity, and concern for the human condition and/or environs.

-Hartwick College's statement of purpose includes educating students "who will thrive in and contribute to the world of the future; people who are prepared to meet the personal, intellectual, and social challenges of a rapidly changing and increasingly interdependent world".
-Gavin hopes to encourage and challenge his classmates, future leaders of this world, to prepare for the religious plurality that will be present in careers such as education, healthcare, law, and politics.
+Her project will advance the goals of Hartwick's statement of purpose to educate students "who will thrive in and contribute to the world of the future; people who are prepared to meet the personal, intellectual, and social challenges of a rapidly changing and increasingly interdependent world."
+Through her project, Katie seeks to create a campus culture that more fully "recognizes the value of each individual."

 One student will be selected for this award annually.
 Any enrolled student is eligible for this award and all appications will be considered; however, first and second-year students are particularly encouraged to apply.